MarioDimitrovvv/messaging-app/README.md

 #### `npm start`

-Runs the app in the development mode.\
+Runs the server in the development mode.\

 #### `npm run prod`

-Runs the app in the production mode.\
+Runs the server in the production mode.\

 ## Learn More